Pre WW1

 Conspicuous Gallantry Medal

 This medal was the "other ranks" equivalent of the D.S.O.
 It was replaced by the Conspicuous Gallantry Cross in 1993.
-The Air Force equivalent had a blue centre ribbon as opposed to the grey shown here.

 Conspicuous Gallantry Cross

 Instituted after 1993, the Conspicuous Gallantry Cross replaced the D.C.M and the C.G.M.
 It also replaced the D.S.O in it's role as an award for gallantry to officers.
-The Conspicuous Gallantry Cross now serves as the second level award for gallantry for all ranks for all armed forces.

 Distinguished Service Cross (Australia)